 XPEL offers certain products such as paint protection kits, car wash products, after-care products and installation tools via its website.
 Revenues from this channel are negligible but we believe that by offering these products on our website, we increase brand awareness.
-The revenue from this channel represented less than 1% of the Company's consolidated revenues for the three months ended March 31, 2019 and less than 1% of the Company's consolidated revenues for the year ended December 31, 2018.
+The revenue from this channel represented less than 1% of the Company's 2018 revenue.